vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 $$
 \mathbf{a} + \mathbf{b} = (c_2, c_1).
 $$
-Observe that addition of $256$-bit numbers can be reduced to additions at byte-level by operating through the previous cases in an iterative manner.
+Observe that the addition of the $256$-bit numbers can be reduced to additions at byte-level by operating through the previous cases in an iterative manner.

 ### Subtraction

-Reducing Subtraction to byte-level turns out to be trickier than Addition case.
+Reducing Subtraction to a byte-level is trickier than Addition case.